 Description

-DESCRIPTION: Ripley War Memorial is a pillar with a gabled top.
-It rises from an octagonal base which is set upon a three-stepped square base.
+Ripley War Memorial is a sandstone pillar topped with a gabled roof.
+It stands on an octagonal base, which is set upon a three-stepped square base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.